 Registration is through the College of Continuing and Professional Education (CPE).
 The cost is 750 USD/credit.
 Fifteen credits are required for the certificate.
 The total cost for the program is 11,250 USD.
 Additionally, the courses require purchase of certain textbooks.
 CPE charges a small fee per semester as well.

 CICS 597C Introduction to Computer Security acts as an overview of the certificate program with an emphasis on the technical components of the curriculum.
 INFOSEC 690L Internet Law and Policy provides basic legal knowledge for Internet related legal issues with a focus on practical information for use by computer professionals.
-CICS 597M Information Risk Management incorporates both computational risk modeling studies with compliance strategies to managing information assets and communications technologies using the case method.
+INFOSEC 690R Information Risk Management incorporates both computational risk modeling studies with compliance strategies to managing information assets and communications technologies using the case method.
 INFOSEC 690S System Defense and Test trains students to detect and analyze weaknesses and vulnerabilities in target systems as a method of assessing the security of a system.
-INFOSEC 690D Fraud Analysis is a broad introduction to the practical techniques used in the forensic investigation of digital information and devices.
+INFOSEC 690F Fraud Detection is a broad introduction to the practical techniques used in the forensic investigation of digital information and devices.

 The graduate certificate program is open to matriculated students and post-graduate non-degree students, as long as they have the prerequisites for the courses.
 The undergraduate certificate program is open to students with Associate's degrees or professionals with significant work experience.
 Students may choose to take any classes individually as a part of UMass Amherst's Continuing & Professional Education.
 The Certificate — accredited by the University of Massachusetts Amherst Faculty Senate — is awarded by the College of Information and Computer Sciences upon successful completion of all courses in the curriculum.